chriskaringeg/CRIMMZ-GRAM/README.md

 KARINGE KINYUA

 ## Description

-A personal clone of the popular photo-sharing site Instagram(desktop version)
+A clone of the popular photo-sharing site Instagram

 ## User Stories
 - Sign in to the application to start using.